remyoudompheng/yamaquasi/README_classgroup.md

 using generic sparse matrices from SageMath is also available as a fallback.

 The current implementation can fail if the group has unusually large p^k torsion.

+## Dense variant

+An alternative implementation using dense linear algebra is built in `ymcls` for convenience (and also faster computation for small inputs).
+It uses Gauss elimination modulo 64-bit primes to compute determinants and division-free Gauss elimination to compute a partial Smith normal form.

+It can handle discriminants up to 240 bits with moderate performance loss.

 ## Examples